andrew-helms/Pathplanner/ReadMe.txt

 Now for how you can use this: Go to Main.cpp, scroll down until you find a section called "Pathfinding Code in Main Here", implementation is described there along with a simple example of creating a path.

+For a guide to setting up SFML (on visual studio) https://www.youtube.com/watch?v=YfMQyOw1zik&t=152s